MicrosoftDocs/fabric-docs/docs/data-factory/connector-salesforce-objects-copy-activity.md

 The following properties are **required**:

 - **Connection**: Select a Salesforce connection from the connection list.
 If no connection exists, then create a new Salesforce connection by selecting **New**.
-- **Object API**: The Salesforce object name to retrieve data from.
+- **Object API**: Specify the Salesforce object name to retrieve data from.
+Select the name from the drop-down list.

 Under **Advanced**, you can specify the following fields:

-- **Write behavior**: The write behavior for the operation.
+- **Write behavior**: Specify the write behavior for the operation.
 Allowed values are **Insert** and **Upsert**.
 You can choose a behavior from the drop-down list.

   If you select **Upsert**:
   - **External ID field**: The name of the external ID field for the upsert operation.
-The specified field must be defined as "External ID Field" in the Salesforce object.
+The specified field must be defined as **External ID Field** in the Salesforce object.
 It can't have NULL values in the corresponding input data.

     :::image type="content" source="./media/connector-salesforce-objects/write-behavior-upsert.png" alt-text="Screenshot showing Write behavior - Upsert":::

-- **Ignore null values**: Indicates whether to ignore NULL values from input data during a write operation.
-Allowed values: **false** (default), **true**.
+- **Ignore null values**: Specify whether to ignore NULL values from input data during a write operation.

-  - **True**: Leave the data in the destination object unchanged when you do an upsert or update operation.
+  - When it is selected: Leave the data in the destination object unchanged when you do an upsert or update operation.
 Insert a defined default value when you do an insert operation.
-  - **False**: Update the data in the destination object to NULL when you do an upsert or update operation.
+  - When it is unselected: Update the data in the destination object to NULL when you do an upsert or update operation.
 Insert a NULL value when you do an insert operation.

-- **Write batch size**: The row count of data written to Salesforce in each batch.
+- **Write batch size**: Specify the row count of data written to Salesforce in each batch.

 - **Max concurrent connections**: The upper limit of concurrent connections established to the data store during the activity run.
 Specify a value only when you want to limit concurrent connections.